-Shares information and works collaboratively with other schools in the area, local authorities and partner agencies
+Shares information and works collaboratively with other schools in the area, local authorities and partner agencies be unexpectedly absent (e.g., sickness).

 Only request leave of absence in exceptional circumstances and do so in advance.

 Book any medical appointments around the school day where possible.